an3l/mariadb.org-tools/anel/semisync-blog/semisync-blog.md

 ## <a name='Semi-syncdemoexamplewithcontainers'></a>1.
 Semi-sync demo example with containers
 - In this example we will be using stateless application, just as a proof of concept.
-- There is the [Docker compose](https://github.com/MariaDB/mariadb-docker/blob/master/examples/compose-replication-semisync.yml) file in our mariadb-docker repository.
+- There is the [Docker compose](https://github.com/MariaDB/mariadb-docker/blob/master/examples/compose-replication-semisync.yml) file in our mariadb-docker repository, where is the main point to enable semi-sync on primary with ` --rpl_semi_sync_master_enabled` and enable semi-sync on replicas with `--rpl_semi_sync_slave_enabled`.
 - We will be using GTIDs, that are enabled automatically.
   This way replication will start at the position of the last GTID replicated to replica (seen from `gtid_slave_pos` system variable).